code16/sharp/docs/pages/commands.md

 ### Authorizations for entity Commands

-Simply implement the `authorize():bool` function, which must return a boolean to allow or disallow the Command execution, based on any logic of yours.
+Implement the `authorize():bool` function, which must return a boolean to allow or disallow the Command execution, based on any logic of yours.
 It can be for instance:

 ```php
 public function authorize():bool